danielplan/wastend/docs/user-stories.md

 ## User management
 ### As a user I want to create an account so that I can use the application.
 A user can register using an email address, name and password.
-Also other means of registration are possible.

 ### As a user I want to create households so that I can use the application
 A user should be able to create a new household giving a name.
 The household